Improved bounds for the Erd\H{o}s-Rogers function: The proof of Theorem

 \begin{lemma} Suppose that $G_1$ is such that any edge in $G_1$ is contained in at most $(\log n)^{2t}$ cores.
 Let $A$ be a set of vertices of size $a$ such that the induced subgraph $G_1\lbrack A\rbrack$ contains $\Omega(ma^s\gamma^s)$ monochromatic copies of $K_s$, each with a different colour.
 Then the probability, conditional on the graph $G_1$, that $G\lbrack A\rbrack$ does not contain any $K_s$ is $o\big(\frac{1}{{n \choose a}}\big)$. \end{lemma}

 \begin{proof2} Choose $\Omega(ma^s\gamma^s)$ monochromatic copies of $K_s$ in $G_1\lbrack A\rbrack$, all of distinct colours.
 Let the set of these copies be $\mathcal{T}$.
 Then by the definition of the first deletion process, the elements of $\mathcal{T}$ are edge disjoint.
 Let $T\in \mathcal{T}$.
 Let $E_T$ be the set of all edges of cores that have at least one edge that belongs to $T$, together with the edges of $T$ itself.
 Clearly, $|E_T|\leq \binom s2+\binom s2(\log n)^{2t}{t \choose 2}\leq (\log n)^{3t}$.
 Let $B_T$ be the event that the birthtimes of the edges of $T$ precede the birthtimes of all other edges in $E_T$.
-If $B_T$ occurs, then the only way an edge of $T$ could be deleted from $G_1$ and therefore fail to be present in $G$ is if $T$ itself contains a core.
-But there is no colour that labels every vertex in a core, since then the core, considered as a colour configuration, would have value $h-2+(h-2)(\alpha-1)=(h-2)\alpha$ (where $h$ is the number of nodes in the core), which contradicts Lemma \ref{corefacts}.
+If $B_T$ occurs, then the only way an edge of $T$ could be deleted from $G_1$ and therefore fail to be present in $G$ is if $T$ itself contains a core of some $K_t$.
+But note that there is no colour that labels every vertex in a core $C$.
+Indeed, if there is such a colour, then since all edges in a core belong to $G_1$, there is no other colour appearing at least twice on the node set of $C$, therefore $C$, considered as a colour configuration, has value $h-2+(h-2)(\alpha-1)=(h-2)\alpha$ (where $h$ is the number of nodes in $C$), which contradicts Lemma \ref{corefacts}.
 It follows that if $B_T$ occurs, then every edge of $T$ is present in $G$.

 For a fixed $G_1$, let $X$ be the number of events $B_T$ that occur over all $T\in \mathcal{T}$.
 Then $X$ is a random variable with the property that if $X\ne 0$, then there is some $T\in\mathcal{T}$ that belongs to $G\lbrack A\rbrack$.
 It therefore suffices to prove that $\mathbb{P}\lbrack X=0\rbrack=o\big(\frac{1}{{n \choose a}}\big)$.